wdporter/i-am-that-vuepress/33-everything-happens-by-itself/readme.md

 **Q:**&ensp;How strangely does your mind work?

 **M:**&ensp;You are strange, not me.
 I am normal.
 I am sane.
 I see things as they are, and therefore l am not afraid of them.
-But you are afraid of reality.
+But you are afraid of reälity.

 **Q:**&ensp;Why should I?